-Consequently, you were notified of administrative separation processing for misconduct due to drug abuse, commission of a serious offense, and conviction by civil authorities.
-After you waived your rights, the Commanding Officer (CO) made his recommendation to the Separation Authority (SA) that you be discharged with an Other Than Honorable (OTH) characterization.
-The SA accepted the recommendation and directed you be discharged for drug abuse.
-You were so discharged on 30 March 1992.
+On 20 December 2002, you received non-judicial punishment (NJP) for wrongful use of marijuana.
+On 16 December 2002, you refused treatment at a Department of Veterans Affairs hospital after being diagnosed by a medical officer of being drug dependent.
+Subsequently, you were notified of administrative separation processing for misconduct due to drug abuse.
+After you waived your rights, the Commanding Officer (CO) made his recommendation to the Separation Authority (SA) that you be discharged with an Other Than Honorable (OTH)

+characterization.
+The SA accepted the recommendation, and you were so discharged on 30 January 2003.

 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Wilkie Memo.
-These included, but were not limited to, your desire for a discharge upgrade to obtain medical benefits and contention that your career ended on a sour note due to guilty by association when some fellow crew members were selling and or doing crystal methamphetamine.
-You also contend that you suffered from personal family issues and, to salvage your marriage, you took the early out option.
-For purposes of clemency and equity consideration, the Board noted you provided a personal statement but no supporting documentation describing post-service accomplishments or advocacy letters.
+These included, but were not limited to, your desire for a discharge upgrade to obtain veterans' benefits.
+For purposes of clemency and equity consideration, the Board considered the evidence you provided in support of your application.

 After thorough review, the Board concluded these potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined that your misconduct, as evidenced by your NJPs and civilian conviction, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and the fact it included multiple drug offenses.
+Specifically, the Board determined that your misconduct, as evidenced by your NJP, outweighed these mitigating factors.
+In making this finding, the Board considered the seriousness of your misconduct and the fact it included a drug offense.
 The Board determined that illegal drug use and possession by a service member is contrary to military core values and policy, renders such members unfit for duty, and poses an unnecessary risk to the safety of their fellow service members.
-Additionally, the Board noted you provided no evidence, other than your statement, to substantiate your contentions.
-Further, the Board observed that you were given an opportunity to correct your conduct deficiencies after your first NJP for drug abuse but chose to continue to commit misconduct.
-Finally, absent a material error or injustice, the Board declined to summarily upgrade a discharge solely for the purpose of facilitating veterans' benefits or enhancing educational or employment opportunities.
+The Board considered that you entered active duty with a drug waiver and were counseled on the Marine Corps drug policy at that time.
+Therefore, the Board found that you were given an opportunity to correct your conduct deficiencies and chose to continue to commit misconduct; which led to your OTH discharge.
+Finally, absent a material error or injustice, the Board declined to summarily upgrade a discharge solely for the purpose of facilitating veterans' benefits, or enhancing educational or employment opportunities.

-As a result, the Board concluded your conduct constituted a significant departure from that expected of a service member and continues to warrant an OTH characterization.
-Even in light of the Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+As a result, the Board determined that there was no impropriety or inequity in your discharge and concluded that your misconduct and disregard for good order and discipline clearly merited your discharge.
+While the Board carefully considered the evidence you submitted in mitigation, even in light of Wilkie Memo and reviewing the record holistically, the Board did not find evidence of an error or injustice that warrants granting you the relief you requested or granting relief as a matter of clemency or equity.
+Ultimately, the Board concluded the mitigation evidence you provided was insufficient to outweigh the seriousness of your misconduct.
 Accordingly, given the totality of the circumstances, the Board determined that your request does not merit relief.